-Visit Eastway Medical Clinic And Urgent Care for your affordable, quick and confidential STD testing and treatment by our board-certified doctors in Charlotte, NC.
+Visit Eastway Medical Clinic and Urgent Care for your affordable, quick, and confidential STD testing and treatment by our board-certified doctors in Charlotte, NC.
 Don’t allow STDs to ruin your health.
 We are conveniently located at 1220 Eastway Drive Charlotte, NC 28205.
 For more information, please call us or request an appointment online.

 What Are STDs?

 Types of STD?

 How Do I Get STD?

 How Do I Avoid Getting STDs?

 How Do I know if I Have An STD?

 What Problems Can Untreated STD Cause?

 Which STD Tests Should I Get If I Don’t Have Symptoms?

 How Much Do Testing and Treatment of STDs Cost?